TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 ##### <a name="indexablegrainnonfaulttolerant"></a>`IndexableGrainNonFaultTolerant<TProperties>`
 An application grain inherits from this if its indexes do not have to be fault-tolerant.
 This is also the base class for `IndexableGrain<TProperties>`.
 ##### <a name="indexablegrain"></a>`IndexableGrain<TProperties>`
 An application grain inherits from this if its indexes must be fault-tolerant.
 With fault-tolerant indexing, the in-flight workflows and queues are persisted along with the Grain state (the implementation swaps the base State with a wrapper that includes the original base State as well as the set of in-flight workflow IDs and the active queues).
-When the grain is reactivated (such as if a server crashed during a previous call), the in-flight workflow state is restored with it, and any pending workflows are re-commenced.
+When the grain is reactivated (such as if a server crashed during a previous call), the in-flight workflow state is restored with it, and any pending workflows resume executing.
 #### Facets
 ##### Facet Attribute
 The attribute determines whether workflow (fault-tolerant or non-fault-tolerant) or transactional indexing is to be used, and specifies any necessary parameters between the two.
 See [Facet Specification](#facet-specification) above for more information.